The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Side effects other than those listed here may also occur.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.

-Not all side effects for Chlor-Trimeton Sinus may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Chlor-Trimeton Sinus may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Chlor-Trimeton Sinus (acetaminophen / chlorpheniramine / phenylpropanolamine)